AnastasiaThoulioti/Analysis_of_Data_Analyst_Jobs/README.md

 ### Filter Greece Jobs

-To focus my analysis on the Greek job market, I apply filters to the dataset, narrowing down to roles based in the United States.
+To focus my analysis on the Greek job market, I apply filters to the dataset, narrowing down to roles based in Greece.

 ```python
 df_GR = df[df['job_country'] == 'Greece']